hyeonsooko/flastagram/README.md

 # Flastagram

-Flastagram is a social media application inspired by BeReal.
-This platform is designed exclusively for college events organized by your organization, enabling users to share their moments in a community-focused environment.
+Flastagram is a social media application inspired by Instagram.

 ## Features